sarahchou/HoliBot/README.md

 # HoliBot
 Superposition II Twilio Text Bot

 Sends a random national holiday based on the date you text it!
-Currently supports the month of March.
+Holidays are from this list: https://www.timeanddate.com/holidays/fun/.